Understanding HMRC's Bed and Breakfast rule for crypto tax in the UK

 Head of Content

 In the UK, the Bed and Breakfast rule is an essential tax principle that crypto investors need to understand.
 It plays a critical role in how Capital Gains Tax (CGT) is calculated for cryptoassets, and it can catch out those looking to minimise their tax bills through strategic buying and selling.
-Whether you’re trading Bitcoin, Ethereum, or other digital assets, you should be aware of the HMRC matching rules and how bed and breakfasting fits in, especially if you’re selling and trading the same cryptoasset within a short time frame.
+Whether you’re trading Bitcoin, Ethereum, or other digital assets, you should be aware of the HMRC matching rules and how bed and breakfasting fits in, especially if you’re selling, trading or repurchasing the same token within a short time frame.

 What is the Bed and Breakfast Rule for capital gains?